zopefoundation/ZODB/doc/reference/storages.rst

 ``demostorage`` sections can contain up to 2 storage subsections, named ``base`` and ``changes``, specifying the demo storage's base and changes storages.
-See :meth:`ZODB.DemoStorage.DemoStorage.__init__` for more on the base anc changes storages.
+See :meth:`ZODB.DemoStorage.DemoStorage.__init__` for more on the base and changes storages.

 Options: